dzumii/eos6oli_model_validation/README.md

 # Validation of eos6oli Model
-This repository contains all codes and datasets used for the validation of my model of choice
+This repository contains all codes and datasets used for the validation of my model of choice.
+This model predicts Acqeous Solubility, an important property for drug discovery.
+## Characteristics
+Input: Compound
+Input shape: Single
+Task: Regression
+Output: Experimental value
+Output shape: Single (Predicted log of solubility of the compound)

 ## Repository Ogranization
 '/notebooks' contains all colab notebooks used